 Sweden's support to Serbia aims to prepare the country for future membership in the EU, which requires further comprehensive reforms.
 Strengthening democratic governance and human rights and promoting an environmentally sustainable development are the basis of our development cooperation.
 In accordance with the Paris Declaration on Aid Effectiveness, aims and objectives of development cooperation are agreed upon in consultation with Serbia's own priorities and needs.

-In the 1960s, many people from the former Yugoslavia came to Sweden to work.
-The two countries’ long-term relationship has been characterized by many years of trading and contacts within the private sector.
-During the war in the 1990s, Serbia received humanitarian support from Sweden.
+In the 1960s, many people from former Yugoslavia came to Sweden to work.
+Long-standing trade and business contacts characterise the relationship between these two countries.
+During the wars of the 1990s Serbia received humanitarian aid from Sweden.

 In the early 2000s, a long-term development cooperation was initiated in order to contribute to Serbia's EU integration process.
 With clearly defined goals and values, as well as openness and emphasis on Serbia's ownership, a trusting working relationship has been built.
 At present, Sweden is preparing for a continued cooperation within the framework of a seven-year strategy.

 Within the framework of democratic governance, we support democratic dialogue between the government and the citizens, and increased citizen participation in the government.
 Additionally, we provide capacity-building support for the use of EU pre-accession assistance (IPA), as well as support for anti-corruption efforts.

 Major support is also provided for administrative reforms in a number of governmental departments, support for national statistics, as well as work with local authorities - mainly in southern Serbia.
 The aim is to foster development of a democratic, transparent and efficient administration.

 The role of women and minorities in development